k11q/WhatsappGPT/README.md

 6. Then run `npm run start`
 7. You are done with the setup!
 Now any message received that starts with `!chat`(and space after) would be answered with a ChatGPT response!

+## Usage
+- When somebody send a message to the number you connected starting with `!chat`(or other command you configured) via whatsapp, either in groups or personal, it will reply with a response from chatGPT.
+- It remembers your 4 previous messages(only that starts with `!chat`) or 2 messages back to back and you can follow up the questions with that.
+- Sometimes it wont work, maybe because you filled the token limit, so what you can do is message it with `!chat delete history` to prevent from sending previous messages and you can run again.

 ## Keeping it running
 - Since it is local, it only runs as long as your computer is running.